 The initial evaluation of a possible testis cancer should involve:

 - Testicular tumor markers.

 Scrotal ultrasound often demonstrates an intratesticular, hypoechoic (dark) mass.
 Testis cancers are often vascular (or hypervascular), although the absence of blood flow does not rule out a testis cancer.
 Even in patients with suspicion of metastatic cancer, a scrotal ultrasound should be used to identify an active primary tumor or a “burned out” testicular mass, which is typically a small, impalpable scar or calcification.
 Radical orchiectomy should strongly be considered for any intratesticular mass and suspicion of testis cancer.

 Testicular Tumor Markers

-Biopsy (or removal of just a portion of the tumor) is not recommended for testis cancers, as this can spread the cancer.
+Biopsy (or removal of just a portion of the tumor) is not recommended for testis cancers, as this can spread the cancer and changes lymphatic drainage patterns.
 Therefore, surgical removal of the testicle is diagnostic (confirming the clinical suspicion provided by physical examination, ultrasound and tumor markers) and therapeutic in most cases.